fdurupinar/bioagents/README.md

 The biocuration system can optionally be launched with the SBGNViz collaborative environment.
 To do this, launch the system as `perl scripts/run-cwc.perl bio -sbgnviz`.
-Temporarily, you will need to check out the `collaborativeChise` branch of SBGNViz in the cwc-integ/Sbgnviz-Collaborative-Editor folder to use it.
 The SBGNViz system is implemented in JavaScript.
 It has the following
 dependencies: mongodb and nodejs (version 4.x works but the latest version, 7.x doesn't since it is incompatible with some dependencies).
 On Mac, these can be installed as
 ```
 brew install node@4
 brew install mongodb